What is a Salary Employee?

-In New York, as another example, the 2018 NYS salary threshold requires most employees who earn below $40,560 annually to be paid on an hourly basis and receive overtime pay.
+In New York, as another example, there are salary thresholds that require most employees who earn below a specific amount annually to be paid on an hourly basis and receive overtime pay.
 The salary threshold varies between New York City at $58,500 annually, Nassau, Suffolk and Westchester counties at $50,700, and the remainder of the state.

 Check with for your state’s department of labor for the latest overtime provisions in your area.
 A salary employee’s earnings are often supplemented with paid vacation, holidays, healthcare, and other benefits.

 Salary Employees vs. Hourly Employees

 There are many differences between a salaried employee and an hourly employee.
 First, while a salaried employee receives a fixed amount of money, an hourly employee receives an hourly wage for each hour worked.
 Therefore, salary workers who meet the criteria as exempt employees do not have to keep track of their hours in the way that hourly employees do.
 For example, they do not have to sign a daily timesheet.

 Most exempt salaried employees are not offered overtime pay.
 Salaried employees are paid their salary regardless of how many hours they work during a workweek.

 This means that many high-paying positions do not receive extra wages, such as time and one-half for working over 40 hours a week.
 However, some lower salary positions are still eligible for overtime pay, based on state and federal laws.

 On the other hand, hourly employees are typically able to receive time and one-half of their hourly wage for every hour of overtime work.
 Some employers even pay double time for holidays, although this is not mandatory.

 Also, most salaried employees are considered exempt employees, while most hourly employees are considered nonexempt employees.
 There are, however, some exceptions to this rule.
 For example, there are some exempt employees who are not salaried (such as those who receive a fee for a particular job, like a computer technician).
 There are also some nonexempt employees who are salaried, but their job duties fall under the definition of nonexempt.

 The Benefits and Drawbacks to a Salary Position